Micheleeeeeeee/SillyPunishments/README.md

 - Give a descriptive description of what the bug is.
 - Give a method on how to reproduce it.

+# License
+This code is licensed under the BSD-3 License.
+See [this page](https://github.com/Sillysockk/SillyPunishments/tree/main/LICENSE.md) for more information.

 # This README page is subject to change.